disposable-mailbox/disposable-mailbox/README.md

         <?php print imap_base64("SU1BUCBleHRlbnNpb24gc2VlbXMgdG8gYmUgaW5zdGFsbGVkLiA="); ?>

-2. download a [release](https://github.com/synox/disposable-mailbox/releases) or clone this repository
+2. download a [release](https://github.com/pfeifferch/disposable-mailbox/releases) or clone this repository
 3. copy the files in the `src` directory to your web server (not the whole repo!).
 4. rename `config.sample.php` to `config.php` and apply the imap settings.
-Move `config.php` to a safe location in a *parent directory* outside the `public_html`, so it is not reachable through the browser.
+   Set CHMOD (Oktal) to 400
 5. open it in your browser, check your php error log for messages.